orsinium/notes/rpg/bend-char.md

   + Intelligence: 0
   + Wisdom: 2
   + Charisma: 1
-+ Strength: Rebellious (add +2 to rolls when resisting persuasion)
++ Strength: Rebellious (add +2 to rolls when resisting persuasion).
-+ Iconic item: Skateboard
++ Iconic item: Skateboard.
-+ Drive: I like risk and putting my life at stake.
-+ Pride: I'm not afraid of anything and nobody says otherwise.
++ Pride: I'm afraid of nothing and nobody says otherwise.
-+ Skill: Skateboarding
++ Skill: Skateboarding.
 + Problem: My parents and teachers don't like my hobby because it "doesn't suite for a girl".
 + Flaw: Reckless.
 I can risk everyting to prove I'm not "just a girl".
 + Fear: spiders.